melisMirza/Covitter/README.md

 ## 1. Introduction

 This repository contains my SWE 573 project.
-The repository will be updated frequently.
+It will be updated frequently.

 Details will soon be posted here...